 A huge snorkeling destination, stretching from the Caribbean Sea to the Gulf of California

-The hotspots for snorkeling in Mexico are the Gulf of California (which Jacques-Yves Cousteau called “the world’s aquarium”), the islets and reefs opposite Veracruz in the Gulf of Mexico (known as the Sistema Arrecifal Veracruzano), and above all the eastern coast of the Yucatan Peninsula (the “Mayan Riviera”, in Quintana Roo state), bathed by the Caribbean Sea.
+The hotspots for snorkeling in Mexico are the Gulf of California (which Jacques-Yves Cousteau called “the world’s aquarium”), the islets and reefs opposite Veracruz in the Gulf of Mexico (known as the Sistema Arrecifal Veracruzano), and the eastern coast of the Yucatan Peninsula (the “Mayan Riviera”, in Quintana Roo), bathed by the Caribbean Sea.

 Akumal Bay is one of the world’s best places to snorkel with green sea turtles.